 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

-The USA ‘regained’ replacement fertility levels after a much longer period: cohorts born between 1950 and 1962 did not reach replacement fertility, but cohorts from 1963 onwards did.

 Although Norway and the USA both re-established replacement fertility levels, whereas almost all other countries have not, more careful exploration of the composite plots shows that they did so in different ways.
 Firstly, if we compare the late 1960s period effects (lighter diagonal band) for both countries, the fall in fertility appears to be larger for the USA and more gradual in Norway.
 Secondly, if we compare the changing age schedules after the late 1960s, we can see that in Norway (as in West Germany), the age of peak fertility has moved upwards, from around 25 to 30 years of age.